jpillora/velox/README.md

 ### Known issues

 * Object synchronization is currently one way (server to client) only.
 * Object diff has not been optimized.
-It is a simple property-by-property comparison.
+It is a simple property-by-property comparison. :warning: Performance testing has not been done yet.
-	* :warning: a proper performance test has not been done yet.
+* The demo page is behind CloudFlare so it must use [SSE](https://en.wikipedia.org/wiki/Server-sent_events), as CloudFlare does not support [WS](https://en.wikipedia.org/wiki/WebSocket) on their free plans.

 <!--
 ### Improvements